0xTxbi/arbitra-pulse-explorer/README.md

 ### Crypto Insights

-_Unlock crypto news and sentiment analysis—expanding soon!_
+_Unlock crypto news and sentiment analysis — expanding pretty soon_

 ---

-_Explore the Arbitra Pulse source code and delve into the [documentation](#) for detailed information on its endpoints, usage, and more._
+_Explore the Arbitra Pulse
+[source code](https://github.com/0xTxbi/arbitra-pulse) and delve into the [documentation](#) for detailed information on its endpoints, usage, and more._